confluentinc/ksql/docs-md/tutorials/materialized.md

 Why ksqlDB
 ----------

-Running all of the above systems is admittedly a lot to manage.
-In addition to your database, you end up managing clusters for Kafka, connectors, the stream processor, and another data store.
-It's challenging to monitor, secure, and scale all of these systems as one. ksqlDB helps to consolidate this complexity by slimming the architecture down to two things: storage (Kafka) and compute (ksqlDB).
+Running all of the above systems is a lot to manage.
+In addition to your database, you end up managing clusters for {{ site.ak }}, connectors, the stream processor, and another data store.
+It's challenging to monitor, secure, and scale all of these systems as one. ksqlDB helps to consolidate this complexity by slimming the architecture down to two things: storage ({{ site.ak }}) and compute (ksqlDB).

 ![easy](../img/mv-easy.png){: class="centered-img" style="width: 80%"}